monosans/socnet/README.md

 - sentry-sdk
 - websockets

-Markdown parsing and HTML sanitization are implemented in Rust in the `socnet_rs` package using the following libraries:
+Markdown parsing, HTML sanitization and some other things are implemented in Rust in the `socnet_rs` package using the following libraries:

 - ammonia
 - pulldown-cmark